 In addition, the principal adverse impacts on sustainability factors are implicitly taken into account through the Proxy Voting and Engagement Policy of KBC Asset Management NV.
-As part of its commitment to responsible investment, KBC Asset Management NV exercises the voting rights of the shares it manages in accordance with its proxy voting and engagement policy.
-Where appropriate, KBC Asset Management NV will enter into dialogue with the management of the companies concerned, if necessary before voting.

 A complete overview of the indicators for adverse impacts on sustainability factors that the sub-fund can take into account is included in Annex 1 of Delegated Regulation (EU) 2022/1288.